PWCAPTION/Caption-Partners-Coding-Project/Snake.md

 - GUI is entirely optional
 - Please do not use third party libraries without asking for approval.
 We want to see what fundamental tools and opinions you use to shape this project.
 - API/Engine must be stand alone and clearly abstracted away from any client logic - Please do not combine this code with GUI logic, if you wish to include a GUI you may but do so such that it clearly lives in a separate layer
+- Use of the term API is not intended to imply webserver/REST functionality ETC

 ## Please include the following features / constraints in your snake game: